State Auditor of South Dakota

 The state auditor of South Dakota is a constitutional officer in the executive branch of the U.S. state of South Dakota.
 Twenty-seven individuals have held the office of state auditor since statehood.
 The incumbent is Rich Sattgast, a Republican.

 Powers and duties

 The state auditor is the elected watchdog of state government, scrutinizing and approving the disbursement of public funds paid out of the state treasury.
-The state auditor exercises this constitutional authority by preauditing all claims and vouchers against the state, issuing warrants on the state treasurer, reconciling fund balances, and submitting reports on the state's financial condition to the governor, legislature, and various state agencies.
+The state auditor exercises this constitutional authority by preauditing all vouchers for claims against the state, issuing warrants on the state treasurer in payment of claims approved, recording financial transactions, reconciling fund balances, and submitting annual reports on the financial condition of state funds and appropriations to the governor, legislature, and various state agencies.